Mintplex-Labs/vector-admin/README.md

 The below instructions will **not** work on Windows.

 - `yarn dev:setup` from the project root directory.
-- `cd document-collector && python3.9 -m virtual-env v-env && source v-env/bin/activate && pip install -r requirements.txt`
+- `cd document-processor && python3.9 -m virtual-env v-env && source v-env/bin/activate && pip install -r requirements.txt`

 In separate terminal windows from project root:
   - `yarn dev:server`
   - `yarn dev:frontend`
   - `yarn dev:workers`
-  - `cd document-collector && flask run --host '0.0.0.0' --port 8888`
+  - `cd document-processor && flask run --host '0.0.0.0' --port 8888`

 On first boot of the system you will be prompted to login.
 Consult the `backend/.env.development` and set or use the `SYS_EMAIL` and `SYS_PASSWORD` values.
 Once your new account is setup the root credentials will no longer work and you can use your admin account.

 ### Contributing